laurensschink/RL_3/readme.md

-reinforce_agent for the reinforce agent ac_acrobat for the actor critic agent where bootstrapping & base line subtraction should be optional create_graphs for processing results of eta/grid search variance_plots plots the variance for the different configurations, seperate notebook
+reinforce_agent for the reinforce agent ac_acrobat for the actor critic agent where bootstrapping & base line subtraction should be optional create_graphs for processing results of eta/grid search

 ### Run instructions:
 To run initialize main.py.